 - Creamy Chicken Rice Casserole– This creamy casserole is quick to prep and makes the perfect comforting and family friendly dinner.

-- Garlic Bread Chicken Caesar Salad– Spread a split loaf of French bread with softened butter, garlic salt, and Italian seasonings.
+- Garlic Bread Chicken Caesar Salad– Spread a split loaf of French bread with softened or melted butter, garlic salt, and Italian seasonings.
 Bake in a 350°F for 8 minutes while you core and chop romaine lettuce and mix it with Caesar dressing, shredded leftover rotisserie chicken, and cheese.
 Place the filling on the toasted bread, then slice and serve.

 - BBQ Chicken French Bread Pizza– Split a loaf of French bread and coat with butter and a sprinkle of garlic salt.
 Place it in the oven for 8-10 minutes, then remove and spread 1 cup of BBQ sauce on both sides.
 Add 1/2 cup of shredded cheese over the top, then spread across shredded leftover chicken.
 Sprinkle with more cheese and sliced red onions.
 Bake until melted and hot, then serve with chopped cilantro sprinkled on top.